-The three central elements of the program are:
+The four central elements of the program are:

 - Language study tailored to the students’ needs and interests;

 - Coursework in which students work with original manuscripts, documents, or early printed books;